Enroll Now for Summer

 Folsom Lake College provides our students with access to a variety of assistive software and hardware on Campus.
 Students can access these from multiple locations across campus.
 See the map for computers equipped with this software.

-Jaws is the most tried and true screen reader on the market.
-JAWS supports a wide variety of peripheral hardware for braille, and has support for a large number of other proprietary programs like itunes, Microsoft office and others.
+Jaws is a commercial Screen reader that allows users with little or no sight to navigate a desktop computer effectively.
+JAWS supports a wide variety of peripheral hardware for braille, and has support for a large number of other proprietary programs like iTunes, Microsoft office and others.

 Learning Ally is a very versatile tool for those individuals who find reading text based material difficult.
 Learning ally allows you to access audio recordings of Text books and novels for use in academic programs.
 If you are interested in using Learning ally in your studies as a student of DSPS, please contact our department.